Skip to content

 Aside from the hotel’s complimentary Wi-Fi, Ho Chi Minh City also offers free public Wi-Fi.
 For on-the-go internet connectivity, sim cards are available for rent.

-Connect online anytime and anywhere!
+Connect online anytime and anywhere.
 With Vietnam 4G SIM Card, you can guarantee fast and reliable 4G data.
 Grab yours now!

-Ho Chi Minh City operates on a 220V supply voltage with a frequency of 50Hz and has three types of power adaptors.
+Ho Chi Minh City operates on a 220 V supply voltage with a frequency of 50 Hz and has three types of power adaptors.

-• A or with two flat parallel pins
+• A or has two flat parallel pins

-• C or with two round pins
+• C or has two round pins

 Ho Chi Minh City Travel Guide Itinerary